specialized restorative care

 Welcome to our office

-In 2001, Dr. Baldree completed the renovation of a 1900-era building in the Southside area of downtown Chattanooga for use as his dental office space.
+Dr. Baldree entered practice in 1991.
+In 2001, he completed the renovation of a 1900-era building in the Southside area of downtown Chattanooga for use as his dental office space.
 For this project, he was awarded the Project Preservation Award by CornerStones Historic Preservation Organization.

-The Southside has become a vibrant arts and entertainment center.
+The Southside has since become a vibrant arts and entertainment center.
 Many local artists live and work within blocks of our location.
-Several art and antique galleries, as well as some of Chattanooga’s finest restaurants are within walking distance.
+Art and antique galleries, hotels, as well as some of Chattanooga’s finest restaurants are within walking distance.
 While our neighborhood is home to many professional offices (such as physicians, dentists, and architects), it also hosts some of the city’s best coffee shops and brewpubs.

-Our office embodies Dr. Baldree’s philosophy of practice by integrating elements of the Arts & Crafts Movement throughout the architecture and design of the office.
-Examples are William Morris fabrics, Stickley furnishings, and Frank Lloyd Wright-inspired stained glass.
-The Arts and Crafts Movement was a response to the opulence and ornamentation of the Victorian era and to the mass-production of the industrial age.
+Our office space embodies Dr. Baldree’s philosophy of practice by integrating elements of the Arts & Crafts Movement throughout the architecture and design of the office.
+Examples are William Morris fabrics, mission-style oak furniture, and Frank Lloyd Wright-inspired stained glass.
+The Arts and Crafts Movement was a response to the opulence and ornamentation of the Victorian era and to the mass production of the industrial age.
 It emphasized simplicity, good craftsmanship, and good design.